ShaynaStocktonUST/indicators-documentation/docs/about/index.md

 * 2020 - Hoping that SLDS Icons would be able to be used in Formulas now, and building upon Matt Lacey's excellent [blog posts on using SVGs in formulas](https://laceysnr.com/formula-controlled-graphics-on-salesforce-1/), a Wiki page on [Image Formulas](https://tddprojects.atlassian.net/wiki/spaces/SF/pages/998703109) was created to delve into this.
 TLDR: sort of possible, but not really.

-* October 2020 - The Indicators List component is released.
+* October 2020 - The original [Indicators List](../components/indicator-list.md) component is released.

 * July 2022 - Tim reaches out to Jodie on Ohana Slack and says "hey, I've built the Custom Metadata Types that you want.
 Wow!
 Amazing!
 Fabulous.
 And Tim built more than that!
 However, we were left with a dilemma.
 It's not Jodie's component, and it's not Tim's component, but we both want it released to the wider community... so maybe, just maybe it could become part of the Open Source Commons.
 We needed a team though...
-Tim said he had some contacts.

 * August 2022 - Jodie reaches out to Cori from the Open Source Commons to get it into a Sprint.
 Jodie committed to waking up at 3am to join the sprint in real time, and we discussed following the approach of other OSC apps by adding a Cookbook, and some competitor evaluation.

 * November 2022 - the CMDT is in the Repo, and [Sprint No. 1](../../docs/getting-involved/sprints/2022-sprint-1-nov.md) with a team of excellent people working on this idea that is built upon the help of so many already.

-* October 2023 - Release of the first official version of Salesforce Indicators!
-Wooohooo!
+* October 2023 - **Release of the first official version of Salesforce Indicators!** Wooohooo!

 Future - More features to come!
 See [How to Volunteer](../../docs/getting-involved/how-to-volunteer.md).

-## Acknowledgements
-The coloured indicators idea came from the [Weathervane App](https://github.com/bigthinks/weathervane) by Christian Carter and Beth Breisnes which was built for Classic and uses Custom Metadata Types.
-It has a few more features than this Component but it is something we can build upon later.
-It was a fabulous app but no longer supported as both have moved on to work at Salesforce.
-The idea for the app came from Caroline Renard.

-The Setup section for the original Indicators List component came from Clint Chester's excellent Component, [Helpful Links Component](https://github.com/edgewatercricketclub/helpful-links-component).

-Many members of the Salesforce community helped with writing this Lightning Web Component, including:
-* Matt Lacey
-* René Winkelmeyer
-* Christian Szandor Knapp
-* Clint Chester
-* James Hou
-* Kyle Crouse

-And excellent blog posts or Stack Exchange articles from:
-* SFDCFox
-* Salesforce-sas
-* Rahul Gawale

-Here is the question on the [Salesforce Stack Exchange](https://salesforce.stackexchange.com/questions/307055/simplest-way-to-display-values-from-field-names-listed-in-design-attributes) to get to the bottom of one of the hardest parts of the Indicators List Component code.

 See the [Sprint Pages](../../docs/getting-involved/sprints/index.md) for the current project team and accomplishments.

 ## Attribution
-* Icon for the Component inside the Lightning Page made by itim2101 from www.flaticon.com
+* Icon for the Lightning Bundle and Indicator List Component made by itim2101 from www.flaticon.com